 Phoebe Wild, type 1

-I put on a lot of weight after my diagnosis despite following all the recommendations from my dietitian, endocrinologist and diabetes educator which had me rigorously controlling my blood glucose levels and measuring the kilojoules and carbohydrates I was consuming each day.
+I put on a lot of weight after my diagnosis despite following all the recommendations from my dietitian, endocrinologist and diabetes educator which had me rigorously controlling my blood glucose levels and measuring the kilojoules and carbohydrates I was eating each day.

 The journey back from my negative body image and tight food control has been a gradual process.
 Over time I’ve improved my body image through my own research and I now have a lifestyle that controls my weight and BGLs healthily and lets me enjoy food.

 I had always been petite in weight and height (4 ft 9), and found it difficult to accept that I had gained 20kg in four years.
 For seven years I knew something was wrong and experts would only tell me to eat well and exercise.
 No matter what I tried I kept gaining weight.
 By the time I was diagnosed with type 2 diabetes, I weighed 73kg and was size 18.

 Shortly after diagnosis I attended an education program run by Diabetes NSW & ACT where I learned to how to eat healthier and exercise.
 My medication helped me regain energy, which gave me the motivation and ability to become active again.

 When I started dancing I wore a hoodie and tights to my first class because I was so self conscious about how I looked.
 I was sweltering in September!
 After the first class I was hooked – I’d found my passion!
 I started dancing 9 to 10 hours a week and combined with medication and healthy eating, I lost 15kg in eight months.

 I was healthy, athletic and in my second year of high school – eating a pack of Weet-Bix a day.
 But when I lost 14kg in a week and knew something was wrong.